 Each local authority will have its own rules on children’s working hours.
 The underlying principle, however, is that school has to come first.
 This means that you should expect restrictions on children working on school days.
 You can also expect restrictions on the number of hours they can work.

-Minor children do not qualify for the minimum wage or for auto-enrolment.
+Minor children do not qualify for the minimum wage or for pension auto-enrolment.
 They can, however, choose to opt-in to a workplace pension if they meet the other qualifying criteria.
-Likewise, they are technically liable for Income Tax and National Insurance.
-In practice, however, they are highly unlikely to meet the qualifying criteria for any of these.
+Likewise, they are technically liable for income tax and national insurance.
+In practice, however, they are highly unlikely to meet the qualifying criteria (eg income thresholds) for any of these.

 Employing adult children

-For legal purposes, the term “adult children” means children who have reached the age of at least 16.
-For the most part, 16-17 year-olds can work on the same basis as full adults.
+For legal purposes, the term ‘adult children’ means children who have reached the age of at least 16.
+For the most part, 16- to 17-year-olds can work on the same basis as full adults.
 They will, however, still be subject to some restrictions until they turn 18.
 These mostly apply to the sale of age-restricted goods.
-In general, 16-17 year-olds can sell these as long as the sale is approved by someone over the age of 18.
+In general, 16- to 17-year-olds can sell these as long as the sale is approved by someone over the age of 18.

 Once your children reach the age of 18, they officially become fully-fledged adults and can be treated accordingly.
-The one real difference between workers aged 18-21 and workers aged 22+ is that the former are exempt from pension auto-enrolment.
-The latter may opt-out from auto-enrolment but must actively choose to do so.
+The one real difference between workers aged 18 to 21 and workers aged 22 or above is that the former are exempt from pension auto-enrolment.
+The latter may opt-out of auto-enrolment but must actively choose to do so.

-That said, 18-21 year-olds may request to be auto-enrolled if they meet the qualifying criteria.
-It is also much more likely that they can do so if they wish, as they can typically work more hours.
+That said, 18- to 21-year-olds may request to be auto-enrolled if they meet the qualifying criteria.
+It is much more likely that they will meet these criteria, as they can typically work more hours.
 Furthermore, they can take on more responsible work so their rates are likely to be higher.
 Auto-enrolment could, therefore, be a useful way of passing on the benefits of your business to your children.

 Employing any family member

 You should always keep full and accurate records of your business finances.
 This is, however, particularly important when you’re employing family members.
 HMRC may look particularly closely at financial transactions between you and your relatives.
-It’s even more important if you’re paying in cash as HMRC tends to be especially suspicious of cash transactions.
+This is even more important if you’re paying in cash, as HMRC tends to be particularly suspicious of cash transactions.